Well Pumps Fruitville

 I. Submersible Well Pumps

-As the name would imply submersible well pumps operate below the water level in your water well.
-Submersible pumps are designed to push water from your well to the surface.
+A submersible well pump operates below the water level in your water well.
+These pumps push water from your well to the surface.
 Depending on the output required, pumps can vary in size.
 The size of the unit is based on what the peak demand of your household water consumption requires.
 Submersible pumps house a hermetically sealed motor encased in a 2 to 4-foot cylinder that is 3 to 5 inches in diameter.
 When the systems pressure switch is on, the motor engages and drives an impeller that spins, pushing water through the pump body to the surface.
-The water is then stored in a pressure tank for future use.
+Then the water goes into a pressure tank until used within your household.

 Advantages of Submersible Pumps